simonmclean/triptych.nvim/README.md

     - Creating a file over a dir should put the file in that dir
 - Code quality
     - View refreshing is kind of inefficient (especially in paste operations)
+    - Consider an IO abstraction that wraps sides effects and provides uniform error handling
 - Features
     - When creating a file or dir, the cursor should move to it
     - Toggle hidden